-Atmore is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Atmore is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Atmore is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Atmore who work in sales jobs (11.95%), office and administrative support (11.44%), and maintenance occupations (7.77%).

 The population of Atmore has a very low overall level of education: only 9.69% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Atmore in 2010 was $14,807, which is low income relative to Alabama and the nation.
 This equates to an annual income of $59,228 for a family of four.

 Atmore is an extremely ethnically-diverse city.
 The people who call Atmore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Atmore residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Atmore include English, German, Scots-Irish, and African.